Leonardo se está poniendo muy amarillo.

 Mamá: No sé nada de la sangre del papá.
 Apenas quedé embarazada nos separamos.

-(I don't know anything of the blood of the father.
+(I don't know anything about the blood of the father.
 As soon as I was pregnant, we separated.)
 Note: Observe the verb "quedar," which usually means "remain" or "stay," is sometimes used as a form of "to be," when referring to a result of something.
 Idiomatic translations could sometimes be "turned out," or "was left."

 Doctora: Este color amarillo se llama ictericia, y luce severa.
 Lo dejaré hospitalizado.
 Le empezaré una hidratación de inmediato, y necesitará tratamiento con lámparas.